SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - What do you already know about accessibility testing?
 - What do you want to get out of the workshop?

+**Important!** Remember to bring: your laptop, headphones, what you're working on right now (or as close to it as you can).

 Regards,

 Steve (the facilitator) and the NZTestingConf team

 ### Warm-up activity

-Up on screen as they come in.
+Up on screen as attendees come in.

 - Reminder!
 These were the warm-up questions.
 If you haven't answered them yet, now's a good time!
     - What do you already know about accessibility?